 \subsection{Case Study}

-We conducted experiments with two research questions in mind: $(1)$ whether \newname\:can handle new use cases that Broom and Infer cannot handle; $(2)$ whether \newname\:is also at least as efficient as Broom and would therefore improve scalability.
+We have conducted experiments with two research questions in mind: $(1)$ whether \newname\:can handle new use cases that existing tools cannot handle; $(2)$ whether \newname\:is also at least as efficient as Broom or would even improve scalability.

 \paragraph{Qualitative Experiments}